Quick Start

 Sound Controller

-The attack and pitch of the sound changes depending on the touch position of your finger placed on the Sound Controller.
-The dimly colored square area in the controller is the home area, where the pitch does not change with the touch position.
+The dimly colored rectangular area within the controller is the home area, where pitch does not change depending on the touch position.

-The Sound-Gauge is a gadget for checking the position of the touch without being disturbed by your finger.
-The three lines of the gauge represent the center and the upper and lower edges of the home area, and the dots move as cursors indicating the touch position.
+Sound-Gauge is a gadget for checking the position of the touch without being disturbed by your finger.

-Moving the touch to the left from the home area causes pitch bending, dropping up to 2 semitones (200 cents) as touch moves away from the home area.
+Moving your touch left from the home area will lower the pitch of the sound by up to 2 semitones (200 cents).

 Banner

-Displays the settings currently being applied: pitch, key, tuning, sound, etc.
+Displays the settings currently being applied: pitch, key, layout, sound, etc.

 The details are described in the "Settings" chapter of the User Guide.